A car wiring diagram can look intimidating, but once you understand a few basics, you’ll see they’re actually very

-It’s not important to know these symbols by sight, you can reference the legend as you meet the various symbols along the circuits your reading.
+It’s not important to know these symbols by sight, you can reference the legend as you meet the various symbols along with the circuits you reading.
 And anyway, you’ll find the symbols vary from one manufacturer to another.

 Tip: Some diagrams are easier to understand than others, but having the wrong wiring diagram can catch out even the pros.
 To avoid frustration, be sure that your wiring diagram is correct for your vehicle.

 Have your legend close to hand as you read the wiring diagram.
 You’ll quickly get bogged down without knowing what each symbol means.